diogro/expressionVariance-manuscript/main.md

 Molecular phenotypes such as gene expression are a powerful tool for understanding physiology, disease, and evolutionary adaptations.
 In this context, average trait values are usually the focus of investigation, while variation is treated as a nuisance [@De_Jong2019-po].
 However, gene expression variance can be directly involved in determining fitness [@Fraser2004-sv; @Wang2011-ts], and changes in the associations between gene expression can be indicative of disease, even in the absence of changes in mean expression [@Lea2019-pq].
-From an evolutionary perspective, the availability of gene expression variance is what allows evolutionary change, and the genetic architecture of gene expression variance can also evolve [@Bruijning2020-bf].
+From an evolutionary perspective, the availability of gene expression variance is what allows evolutionary change, and the genetic architecture that controls gene expression variance can also evolve [@Bruijning2020-bf].
 Focusing on the landscape of gene expression variance, and how variable it is across genes and across human populations is then a neglected avenue for understanding biological evolution and our relation to the environment.
-In particular, we lack a clear picture of which genes show more gene expression variance, or even if the pattern of gene expression variance is consistent across populations.
+In particular, we lack a clear picture of which genes show larger variances in gene expression, or even if the pattern of gene expression variance is consistent across populations and tissues.

 Several competing forces act to shape gene expression variance [@Houle1998-mj; @Bruijning2020-bf], and the outcome of the interaction between these processes is still poorly understood [@Hansen2011-es].
 From a genomic perspective, we expect the influx of new mutations to increase observed variation, while the selective removal of polymorphisms, via purifying selection or selective sweeps, would decrease variation.